 But books – together with a host of other items – can also be a truly appealing decorative feature of any room, and thus it’s vital that both the shelves in which they are stored and the way these pieces appear on those shelves allow their potential as a display to be exploited.

-Our book storage ideas have been selected to give you inspiration for storage that’s aesthetically pleasing in your own home, and they are combined with advice from interiors professionals to assist in your own planning.
+Our home library ideas have been selected to give you inspiration for storage that’s aesthetically pleasing in your own home, and they are combined with advice from interiors professionals to assist in your own planning.

-Consider both custom joinery and freestanding bookshelf ideas for your home, together with bookshelf styling rules and ideas that enhance the beauty of a book collection and any decorative accessories you wish to set alongside them.
+Consider both custom joinery and freestanding bookshelf ideas for your home, together with learning how to style a bookcase and reading nook ideas that enhance the beauty of a book collection and any decorative accessories you wish to set alongside them.

 1. Bring personality to a room